Aerial view of the white cliffs in Etretat, Normandy

 I love snow but not the cold.

-• Des becomes de in front of a French adjective + noun combination.
+• Des becomes de in front of a French adjective + combination.

 J’ai des commodes anciennes et de grandes armoires.